Updated on November 15th, 2022

 It is not compulsory to have a server Operating System to run SQL Server Management studio.
 SQL Server 2005, 2008 or 2008 R2 can be installed and configured on your Windows 7 machine as well.
 Whereas to install the latest version i.e. SQL 2014, you need Windows Server 2012 or Windows 8.
 You may read more about it on Microsoft.

-There can be number of SQL users created by the SQL Administrator.
+There can be a number of SQL users created by the SQL Administrator.
 The SA creates the required users and their usernames.
-The default password can be set to same credentials for all the users which can be changed by individuals.
+The default password can be set to the same credentials for all the users which can be changed by individuals.

 Now here comes the issue you have been waiting for!
-If an SQL user forgets its password, what would it do?
+If an SQL user forgets their password, what would it do?
 Well! the user can contact the SQL SA in such cases.
 Being an administrator, it is an easy task to reset the user’s password and assign a new one.

 Change user Password using SQL Server Configuration Manager

 To change the password used by the SQL Server Agent service

 On a stand-alone instance of SQL Server, the password takes effect immediately, without restarting SQL Server.
 On a clustered instance, SQL Server might take the SQL Server resource offline, and require a restart.
 (Source – Microsoft)

 Now the scenario is different here.
 If the password of Master.mdf file is compromised or forgotten, you cannot reset it.
 Why?
 Because it is the main file managed by the SQL SA which carries all information about all the users as well.
 In such cases, you cannot access your SQL Server database.